 “And, like a wild stallion, rearing with savage fury, the mystically powered craft responds.”Description of the Sky Claw

 It also doesn’t help that when some of the characters transform into their magical animal totems these are mistakenly referred to as “magical powers”, when that’s actually what the staffs contain.
-Instead, the totems are an embodiment of their individual personalities, which they can change into, physically becoming said animal and harnessing its abilities.
+Instead, the totems are an embodiment of their individual personalities, which they can change into, physically becoming said animal and harnessing its abilities (the actual animal rather than a magical representation like the cartoon).
 However, their magical powers are that of speed, strength, healing, decay, knowledge etc. Fans of the cartoon or toys would be able to follow along and it’s clear these are the intended audiences, but it must’ve been very confusing for anyone reading without prior knowledge.

 It all feels rather convulted.
 Given the cover we know what they’re going to find, but the pacing is all wrong.
 If this had come later in the run, or even if we’d jumped forward a few months and they were having difficulties managing their powers and wanted something more conventional, it would have made more sense.
 The saving grace here is the world building in the background.
 Wanting to rebuild his world no matter the cost to anyone else, Darkstorm’s castle overlooks slums where the poor and hungry struggle to survive, through which Reekon and Mortredd trot along, uncaring of the devastation around them.